1. Home

 Day-to-day tasks

-• decide on the best clothes, accessories and backgrounds to achieve the desired look
+• choose clothes, props and backgrounds to achieve the desired look

-• keep a stock of fashion or home accessories
+• maintain a stock of wardrobe items and home accessories

 • build good relationships with shops, prop suppliers, PR agencies, photographers and models